Windsander/Android-UltimateGPUImage/README.md

     // prepare camera preview, and bind to recorder manager. mRecorderViews = (FilterRecoderView) findViewById(R.id.vp_video_recorder_gl);
     mRecordManager = new VideoRecordManager(context, mRecorderViews);

-    mRecordManager.openCamera();
+    // u can use this method to set ur own config rather than default one. mRecordManager.setAVConfig(videoConfig, audioConfig);

+    // and now, we can start the camera mRecordManager.openCamera();

     // if u want use filter, this method can be called in any place